jeff-adkisson/swe-3313-fall-2023/project/README.md

 It is unlikely you will reach outstanding usability in your first pass.
 Have every team member try your Marvel mockup and see if everyone agrees it is friendly and likable and meets the requirements.
 Ask your Mom or Gramma to try it out and watch them use it.
 These are valuable ways to see where the design you *thought* was so friendly is actually confusing to someone who is not an expert in this project.

 ### This is Graphic Design and User Experience and Usability.
-It is Not Art
+It is Not Art.

 ![](https://i.pinimg.com/originals/9f/ca/6c/9fca6c693088513e1617b300190914ff.jpg)